MORE-Platform/more-studymanager-frontend/docs/frontend-documentation/Documentation.md

 ```

 #### 4.4.4 Vue Template
-The specific parsed Input Property is processed by a specific Input Proeprty Template, that defines the specific Property UI and what kind of form component it is using.
+The parsed Input Property is processed by a specific Input Proeprty Template, that defines how the Property UI should look like.
 Input Property Templates are saved inside the ```./src/components/dialog/shared``` directory.
-The ```PropertyInputs.vue``` component collects every existing input property component and runs the Property Array through them, to render Input Components based on the Property instance types.
+The ```PropertyInputs.vue``` component collects every existing input property component and runs from the parent given Property Array through them, to render Input Components based on the Property instance types.

 ##### 4.4.4.1 Emits
-The PropertyInput.vue component uses two emits to process the change of data.
+The ```PropertyInput.vue``` component uses two ``emits`` to process the change of data.

 ``onPropertyChange`` sends the new Property value together with the Property index inside the Array to its parent.
 Inside the parent the property value is updated and validated before being saved to the backend.

 ``onError``sends the error message to the parent.
 Based on existing errors the parent will save or not save the form.
 The location of the displayed error message will be defined by the template itself though.

-The specific input property can work with more emit handles, but only the two defined emits can be sent to the parent of the ```InputProperty.vue``` itself.
+The specific input property components can work with more emit handles, but only the two defined emits can be sent to the parent of the ```InputProperty.vue``` itself.

 ***Example Cron Scheduler Configuration***
 ```